Māori technology glossary

 Coping saw: kani ānau

-Trident High School is working with Te Taura Whiri i te Reo Māori – The Māori Language Commission to translate common Technology terms into words in te reo Māori.
-This exciting collaboration is increasing the vocabulary of the Māori language while improving the integration of Māori into Technology subjects.
+Trident High School worked with Te Taura Whiri i te Reo Māori – The Māori Language Commission to translate common technology terms into te reo Māori.
+This exciting collaboration is increasing the vocabulary of the Māori language while improving the integration of te reo Māori into technology subjects.

-Technology HOD Steve Thornton explains that the Māori Technology glossary is just one of many initiatives put into place by the school’s Technology Department as part of a school-wide focus to improve literacy at Trident in 2012.
-This focus has also been informed by the Ministry's Ka Hikitia programme and the ERO report on the success of Māori in schools.
+Technology HOD Steve Thornton explains that the Māori technology glossary is just one of many initiatives put into place by the school’s technology department as part of a school-wide focus to improve literacy at Trident.
+This focus was informed by the Ministry's Ka Hikitia programme and the ERO report on the success of Māori in schools.

-“At a department meeting one of the ideas we came up with was to label our equipment and processes in dual language, and that’s something I took a leadership role in,” Steve says.
-“So I looked in the Māori dictionary and found hammer, chisel and saw but when I looked for socket set, hacksaw, tenant saw, pliers, and many of the basic tools we use, there was nothing in the system that we could use.”
+“At a department meeting one of the ideas we came up with was to label our equipment and processes in dual languages, and that’s something I took a leadership role in,” Steve says.
+“So I looked in the Māori dictionary and found hammer, chisel, and saw but when I looked for socket set, hacksaw, tenon saw, pliers, and many of the basic tools we use, there was nothing in the system that we could use.”